Lattice Models for Phases and Transitions with Non-Invertible Symmetries: Gapped Phases

 The input and symmetry boundary in the SymTFT are chosen as

-The fusion category of lines on this topological boundary is $\Vec_{\Z_2}$ such that the bulk lines $1$ and $e$ project to the identity while the bulk lines $m$ and $f$ project to the $\bbZ_2$ generator $P$ on the boundary.
+The fusion category of lines on this topological boundary is $\Vec_{\Z_2}$ such that the bulk lines $1$ and $e$ project to the identity while the bulk lines $m$ and $f$ project to the $\bbZ_2$ generator $P$.

 We want to construct fixed-point Hamiltonians in each $\bbZ_2$-symmetric gapped phase.
-As described above in section \ref{Subsec:gapped phases general setup}, these are labelled by Frobenius algebras in $\Vec_{\Z_2}$.
-There are two choices of such algebras that are labelled by a subgroup $H \subseteq \bbZ_2$.
-Therefore we have two possibilities
+As described in section \ref{Subsec:gapped phases general setup}, these are labelled by Frobenius algebras in $\Vec_{\Z_2}$.
+There are two choices of Frobenius algebras that are labelled by a subgroup $H \subseteq \bbZ_2$

 We discuss them in turn.

 \paragraph{Trivial $\Z_2$ symmetric phase:} Consider the choice $A_{\Z_2}$, which corresponds to gauging the $\bbZ_2$ symmetry on the input boundary.
 Doing so delivers the physics boundary